 A website with heavy elements like too much flash animation, self-hosted videos, big splash images take longer to load and might not even load completely.

 This will result in your users not being able to view your whole content and if your content isn’t even visible to the users, then what’s the point of having it in the first place.

 A 2016 study by Backlinko concluded that “pages on fast-loading sites rank significantly higher than pages on slow-loading sites.”

 What’s worse is that your site speed can cause it to be penalized by the search algorithms that determine which pages show where on the search engine results page (SERP).
 Can you afford that?
 Nobody can and so it’s important to work on your site’s performance.
 A slow website isn’t just hard to access for humans, but for the search engine crawlers too.

 Your site represents your brand in the online space.
 A poorly designed website that takes ages to load will turn most of your users off.
 Result?
 Poor conversion rates and a bad reputation.

 Around 44% of web shoppers having trouble with a website’s performance would tell a friend about it.
 That is how a slow loading website doesn’t only directly inhibit your business growth but also leaves a bad influence on your users and their contacts.
 This with no doubts is unhealthy for your brand’s reputation.

 Also, an almost equal proportion of users expect a web page to load in 2 seconds or less.
-It means that your incredibly amazeballs plugin or theme will lose conversions and sales if your webpage isn’t fast enough.
+It means that your incredibly amazeballs plugin or theme with WordPress portfolio templates will lose conversions and sales if your webpage isn’t fast enough.
 So, get on it and go through the below-mentioned tips to optimize your website for performance.

 But how to optimize a website’s performance and load times?